UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 In this training module, we implement the *bmd* package to calculate a BMD from the resulting models derived through the drc package (as detailed in the code above).

-A typical BMR used in chemical risk assessments for incidence data is 10%, to let's use that here as our example BMR to base the derivation of BMDs off of.
+A typical BMR used in chemical risk assessments for incidence data is 10%, so let's use that here as our example BMR to base the derivation of BMDs off of.

 Running the BMD estimate off the Weibull model fit to the liver tumor response data: